 A teacher is to accompany students at all times.
 Leaving a group unsupervised will result in the program being terminated.

 Storage is limited, please leave bags on the bus.

 The goal of the Australian War Memorial is to remember, interpret and understand the Australian experience of war and its enduring impact on Australian society.

-If in the event that Old Parliament House is fully booked, (we need evidence of this in writing) then you can choose an Optional Attractions as per below (please send booking confirmation):
+If in the event that a mandatory institution is fully booked, (noting we need evidence of this in writing) then you can choose an Optional Attraction as per below (please send booking confirmation):